A Survey of Data Agents: Emerging Paradigm or Overstated Hype?: L0--L1: From Manual Labor to Preliminary Assistance

-Natural Language to Visualization (NL2VIS) systems aim to lower the barrier to data exploration by enabling users to generate visualizations directly from natural language queries~\cite{ shen2023tvcg, nvBench2021, ncnet2022, visclean, linenet, deeptrack, DBLP:conf/icde/LuoQ0018}.
-Leveraging their markedly enhanced capabilities of understanding and reasoning, LLMs are prompt to provide on-demand assistance by translating users' intents in natural language into visualization specifications~\cite{Chat2VIS2023IEEE, xie2025visjudge}.
-These studies represent a quintessential example of L1 data agents for NL2VIS, marking a significant paradigm shift in the field.
+Natural Language to Visualization (NL2VIS) aims to enable users to create visualizations and derive analytical insights with natural language interfaces~\cite{ shen2023tvcg, nvBench2021, ncnet2022, visclean, linenet, deeptrack, DBLP:conf/icde/LuoQ0018}.
+Leveraging LLMs' marked capabilities of understanding and reasoning, systems at L1 are prompted to provide on-demand assistance by translating users' intents in natural language into visualization specifications~\cite{Chat2VIS2023IEEE, xie2025visjudge}.

-\ptitle{Direct Prompting.} Amid the rapid advancement of LLMs, Chat2VIS~\cite{Chat2VIS2023IEEE} is among the first to demonstrate that off-the-shelf LLMs like ChatGPT could generate visualizations directly from natural language text through effective prompt engineering.
-Building on this, Prompt4Vis~\cite{Prompt4Vis2025VLDB} further enhances performance by employing automated prompt optimization, introducing a multi-objective ``example mining'' module to select the most effective examples for in-context learning.
-To address the inherent ``black-box'' nature of LLMs, NL4DV-LLM~\cite{NL4DVLLM2024VIS} focuses on explainability by prompting the model to generate a structured analytic specification, which details the inferred data attributes, tasks, and design rationale, making the process more transparent and easier to debug.
+\ptitle{Direct Prompting.} Amid the rapid advancement of LLMs, Chat2VIS~\cite{Chat2VIS2023IEEE} is among the first to explore off-the-shelf LLMs to generate visualizations directly from natural language text.
+Prompt4Vis~\cite{Prompt4Vis2025VLDB} further enhances by employing automated prompt optimization, introducing a multi-objective example mining module to select the most effective examples for in-context learning.
+To address the ``black-box'' nature of LLMs, NL4DV-LLM~\cite{NL4DVLLM2024VIS} focuses on explainability by generating a structured analytic specification, which details inferred data attributes, tasks, and design rationale, making the process more transparent and easier to debug.

-\ptitle{Step-Wise Reasoning.} Furthermore, a persistent challenge in NL2VIS is ambiguity.
-To address this, nvBench 2.0~\cite{nvbench2-2025luo} introduces a benchmark with controlled ambiguity specifications using an ambiguity-injection pipeline and step-wise reasoning.
-It also presents Step-Text2Vis, a model trained to trace how each ambiguous query can result in multiple valid visualizations, setting a new state-of-the-art for resolving ambiguity in NL2VIS tasks.
+\ptitle{Step-Wise Reasoning.} To address the persistent challenge of ambiguity of natural language queries in NL2VIS, nvBench 2.0~\cite{nvbench2-2025luo} introduces a benchmark with controlled ambiguity specifications using an ambiguity-injection pipeline and step-wise reasoning.
+It also presents Step-Text2Vis, which is trained to trace how each ambiguous query can result in multiple valid visualizations, setting a new state-of-the-art for ambiguity resolution in NL2VIS.

-\ptitle{Limitations.} However, at this level, data agents generate visualization specifications or Vega-Lite snippets in response to natural language queries in prompts, yet lack the capacity to interact with data sources, incorporate feedback on visual outputs, or adapt to dynamic data inconsistencies beyond initial responses.